 Wickremesinghe said he suggested to the President to form an all-party government, but did not say anything about Rajapaksa’s whereabouts.
 The opposition parties were discussing the formation of a new government in Parliament.

 Rajapakse appointed Wickremesinghe prime minister in May, hoping the career politician would use his diplomacy and connections to revive the slumping economy.
-But with increasing shortages of fuel, medicine and cooking gas, people’s patience wore thin.
+But with increasing shortages of fuel, medicine and cooking gas, people’s patience wore thin Oil reserves have dried up.

 The country is relying on help from India and other countries as leaders try to negotiate a bailout with the International Monetary Fund.